olivierChabrol/lab/README.md

 [lab-directory] Display all user in lab

+[lab-directory] include-left-user=true Include left user of the lab (declare as left), false as default

-[lab-directory] display-left-user=false Display only user present in lab (not declare as left)
+[lab-directory include-left-user=true] Include left user of the lab (declare as left)

-[lab-directory display-left-user=true] Display only left user
+[lab-directory only-left-user=true] Display only left user of the lab (declare as left)

+[lab-directory debug=true] Display debug info

 [lab-directory group=AA] Display user associated to a group (the acronym group is use) with alphabet letters for search